 - The size of Featured Image of your post should be 560×314

-- You will have the opportunity to create a brand by contributing a blog post on WebPlover, but no more than one link to your company website (note: this includes the home page, blog, pricing page, etc.) in the publication text.
+- You will have the opportunity to reach a wider audience by contributing a post on WebPlover, but no more than one link to your website (note: this only includes content-rich, relevant page, be it home-page, blog-page, product-page etc.) in the publication text is allowed.

 - If you are a blogger, you can submit your video to the YouTube channel on WebPlover.
 Just create a video, send us an email and we’ll tell you how to send the videos.